d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 if every time you needed a blog you spent a month reinventing the wheel.

-For standard operations, we can use the framework's predefined layers, which allow us to focus especially on the layers used to construct the model rather than having to focus on the implementation.
+For standard operations, we can use a framework's predefined layers, which allow us to focus especially on the layers used to construct the model rather than having to focus on the implementation.